Recommendation 1.4: Flexibility & Accommodations

 UW-Madison is committed to providing an accessible and inclusive learning environment in all modalities and circumstances.
 Student accommodations may need to be adapted or adjusted for online and hybrid environments, and will depend on your course content and assessments.
 Be in touch with students to discuss updated accommodation plans for your course.

-Offering flexibility and accommodations in a course does not mean any and all student behaviors are acceptable.
+Accessibility and flexibility are broader practices and design principles that expand access to learning including and beyond students with formal accommodation plans (see Accessibility vs Accommodations).
+Offering flexibility in a course does not mean any and all student behaviors are acceptable.
 Instead, providing points of flexibility activates students’ sense of agency as learners—encouraging them to apply self-directed thought as to how they learn best and should best organize their workload.
 This mindset benefits learning for all students.

 The following breakdown of potential areas for accommodations is designed to aid you in your reflection, decision-making, and communications around this topic.
 It proceeds roughly from low-prep and low-time commitment strategies to higher-prep.